-Statutory guidance

-"The head teacher should also conside the use of Early Help assessment

-for a pupil who demonstrates  🔪

-persistent disruptive behaviour"

-"Under the Equality Act 2010,

-schools must not discriminate.
-For

-disabled children, this includes a duty

-to make reasonable adjustments

-to policy and practice and to

-undertake anticipatory duties"

-"Early Intervention to address

-underlying causes of disruptive

-behaviour should include as

-assessment of whether appropriate

-provision is in place to support any

-SEN or disability that a pupil may have
+Statutory guidance School Action "The head teacher should also consider Where unmet needs become evident, but there are no identified SEND needs complete the NYCC Early Help assessment and action the use of Early Help assessment for a pupil who demonstrates plan (Appendix 1) and engage services as appropriate - single agency or through instigating a Team around the child or family. persistent disruptive behaviour" "Under the Equality Act 2010, Where SEN is identified complete an SEN Support plan. schools must not discriminate.
+For Engage parents in the initial plan. disabled children, this includes a duty Assess the learning environment, contextual factors and nature of to make reasonable adjustments educational practice before turning to explore factors within child. to policy and practice and to Seek consultation from an Educational Psychologist (Appendix 4). undertake anticipatory duties" Note: Parents are not required to provide consent for "Early Intervention to address the school as a single agency to complete an Early Help underlying causes of disruptive assessment and plan (Appendix 2).
+Parents will have to behaviour should include as consent to other services including the Early Help team assessment of whether appropriate becoming involved.
+If you have concerns in relation to this provision is in place to support any please contact your Early Help consultant for further advice.
+SEN or disability that a pupil may have'

-Step 1 Assess - Exploring the reasons Statutory Guidance School Actions
+Step 1 Assess - Exploring the reasons